Labelled cospan categories and properads: Strict labelled cospan categories

 \begin{example} From the category $C(\ast)$, create a new category $C$ with a single additional object $\underline{1}'$ which is isomorphic to $\underline{1} \in C(\ast)$.
 As a permutative category, it will satisfy the equation $\underline{1}' \ten \un = \underline{1} \ten \un$ for $n\geq 1$ and the equation $\underline{1}' \ten \underline{1}' = \underline{2}$.
 There is an evident functor $C \to C(\ast) \to \csp$ sending the new object to $\underline{1}$.
 By \cref{rmk uniqueness decomp} this labelled cospan category is not $C(X)$ for any $X\in \seg(\LL)$, since $\underline{2} = \underline{1} \ten \underline{1} = \underline{1}'\ten \underline{1} = \underline{1}\ten \underline{1}' = \underline{1}' \ten \underline{1}'$ admits several distinct decompositions into connected objects. \end{example}

-Thus not all labelled cospan categories arise from properads.
+Thus not all labelled cospan categories arise from properads (though they do up to equivalence).
 We now isolate the image of the functor $C$.
 Recall that a strict map of permutative categories is a strict monoidal functor which is compatible with the symmetries.

 \begin{definition} A \emph{strict labelled cospan category} is a strict map of permutative categories $\pi \colon C \to C(\ast)$ satisfying the conditions of \cref{def lcc} along with \begin{enumerate}[label={(\arabic*')}, ref={\arabic*'}] \item If $\pi(c) = \un$, then there are unique connected objects $c_1, \dots, c_n$ with $c = c_1 \otimes \dots \otimes c_n$. \end{enumerate} Maps are strict maps of permutative categories so that the triangle